Home Readiness & Self-Reliance preparednessbackyardskeptic

 If the phrase “self-sufficient backyard” makes you skeptical, that is probably healthy.

-It is an idea that gets sold in two bad ways.
+It gets sold in two bad ways.
 One version makes it sound effortless.
 The other makes it sound like the only rational response to modern life.
 Both are overstated.

 The case against it